Hazel eyes: What determines hazel eye color?

 Just as it takes many strokes of the artist’s brush to produce a masterpiece, hazel eyes involve the dynamics of several elements to create the unique work of art that’s represented in every hazel eye.

-Contact lenses are available in many colors, so you'll have a choice of several shades of hazel.
-But it’s not simply a matter of choosing a lens color you like; the natural color of your eyes has a role in determining which lenses you should wear.
+But it’s not simply a matter of choosing a lens color you like; the natural color of your eyes has a role in determining which lenses will look best.

-More likely, you’ll need an "opaque tint."
-These lenses are designed to mask your natural color with a solid version of the color you desire.
-They're often used when the color you want to achieve is lighter than your natural color.
+More likely, you’ll need lenses with an opaque tint to achieve a hazel eye color.
+These lenses are designed to mask your natural eye color with the color you desire.
+These lenses work well if you have dark brown eyes and want to give them a lighter appearance, including hazel.

 Genotype-phenotype associations and human eye color.
 Journal of Human Genetics.
 January 2011.